-There are no proposed transactions of a material nature being considered by the Company.
-However, the Company continues to evaluate properties and corporate entities that it may acquire in the future.
+There are no proposed transactions of a material nature being considered by the Company other than the proposed Placement.
+The Company continues to evaluate properties and corporate entities that it may acquire in the future.
 See "Overall Objective" above.

 Selected Quarterly Information